Kubernetes Agent + Module

 version of the agent with imagePullPolicy: Always

 , which will pull the latest agent version even if one already exist locally.
 This is so the documentation does not fall out of date and anyone using this will not have an agent that stays stagnant.
-However, this may not be what if you need to keep installations consistent or on a specific version of the agent.
+However, this may not suit your needs if you need to keep installations consistent or on a specific version of the agent.
 In these cases, you should specify an agent version.
 Images on Docker Hub are tagged with their versions and a list of versions is available on Docker Hub.

 Whether you choose to use the latest